numberscope/frontscope/doc/running-from-source.md

     [Husky](https://github.com/typicode/husky).
 For a comprehensive list of
     what commands are run when you `git commit` -- typically linting and testing -- see [Husky actions](husky-pre-commit.md).)
-5. Compile and start a server running frontscope, with hot-reloading for
+6. Compile and start a server running frontscope, with hot-reloading for
     development:
     ```sh
     npm run dev
     ```
     The output of this command will provide instructions for connecting to the new running instance of frontscope with your browser.

+There are a number of [other `npm` scripts](working-with-pm.md) that will let you do things like generate the documentation pages or run tests on the code, as well.

 ## Adding to and modifying code